alyssajford/Alyssablog/_posts/2024-10-03-introseaborn.md

 ---

 ## Basic Graph Functions
 Here is a list of a few basic graph functions using Seaborn.
-For simplicity in this post, I have typed my code using a Google Colab File.</p>
+For simplicity in this post, I have typed my code using a Google Colab File.

 <img src = "{{site.url}}/{{site.baseurl}}/assets/images/basic_graphs.png" alt = "graph_basic"/>